ayushibhardwaj1428/frequencycomputation-react-app/README.md

 # frequencycomputation-react-app
 this is a reactjs based web app which calculates the frequecy of top mostly occured words in the document  or file after fetching it.
+Please refer to master branch for source code
 --------------------------------------------------------------------------------------------------------------------------------------